Plenty of public access areas, private marinas, campgrounds and cabins make Weiss Lake a go-to spot for families and fishermen alike.

 Alabama Power and its state and local partners operate and maintain dozens of boat ramps and bank fishing access sites along the shoreline.
 The company also maintains thousands of acres of natural and undeveloped land along the lakes for use by hikers, bird-watchers and primitive campers.

-Alabama Power will test warning sirens installed downstream of Lay and Mitchell dams on Friday, Feb.
-27, 2015.
-The sirens will be sounded at or around noon and will be ...
+Alabama Power will test warning sirens installed downstream of Lay and Mitchell dams on Tuesday, Feb.
+28. The sirens will be sounded at or around noon and will be preceded by ...